Jonqora/VibeCheckMyProf/README.md

 - `database_password`: Master password you want to set for authenticating to the database.
   - Minimum constraints: At least 8 printable ASCII characters.
 Can't contain any of the following symbols: / ' " @

-These variables values will be automatically applied to the instance configuration upon execution.
+These variable values will be automatically applied to the instance configuration upon execution.

 #### 3. Apply the Terraform Configuration
 To create the RDS instance, run: